Let's Dance (David Bowie album): Critical reception

-Several critics commented on the music.
 Writing for Record magazine, Carol Cooper called the album "the Young Americans of the '80s" and enjoyed Rodgers' involvement, writing that his presence allows Bowie to shine through.
 However, she felt all the tracks were "rather modest".
 More positively, NME's Charles Shaar Murray gave unanimous praise to the album, calling it "some of the strongest, simplest and least complicated music that Bowie has ever made."
-Further describing it as "warm, strong, inspiring and useful," he approved of Vaughan's contributions, saying he gives the songs a more "traditional" feel.
+Further describing it as "warm, strong, inspiring and useful", he approved of Vaughan's contributions, saying he gives the songs a more "traditional" feel.
 John Walker of Trouser Press hailed it as a record that "simply bleaches the competition", one that represents "the closest Bowie has come to capturing pure energy".
 Offering further praise, Billboard deemed it "Bowie's most accessible music in years", Cash Box hailed it as his "most danceable album to date", and Commonweal called it "some of the most exciting R&B-based dance music in years."

-NME later placed Let's Dance at number 13 in its end-of-the-year list.
+NME placed Let's Dance at number 13 in its end-of-the-year list.
+In The Village Voice's annual Pazz & Jop critics' poll for the year's best albums, Let's Dance finished at number 19.